 Lower Abdomen

-In cases where patients are experiencing severe skin laxity as a result of drastic weight loss, a fleur-de-lis abdominoplasty may be required.
+A tummy tuck in cases where patients are experiencing severe skin laxity as a result of drastic weight loss, a fleur-de-lis abdominoplasty may be required.
 This tummy tuck variation will require an additional vertical incision along the middle of the abdomen, from the rib cage down to the horizontal incision along the bikini line.

 Factors That Impact Scarring